cnov20/simple_shell/README.md

 ### __Clone repository:__ https://github.com/cnov20/simple_shell.git
 ### __Run the shell__: ./hsh
 ### __Exit the shell__: `exit`or ctrl + D
+### Exit status
+Exits with code 0 on "end of file" condition. `CTRL + D`.
+Otherwise the shell will return the exit status of the last command executed, or if the exit builtin is used with  a numeric argument, it will return the argument.
 ## List of functions and system calls used

 |Custom functions  | Functionality                    |